Nassau County Wrongful Death Lawyers

 What may be recovered in a wrongful death lawsuit?

 Recovery in a wrongful death claim may include damages for loss of parental guidance, lost wages, medical expenses, and for conscious pain and suffering.
 Conscious pain and suffering is the time a person is conscious from the time of the accident to the time of death and can include the fear of impending death.
-In one case, a family recovered $1.6 million for 3 to 5 seconds of conscious pain and suffering.

 Unlike many other states which allow immediate family members to file a wrongful death claim, New York places the responsibility for filing a wrongful death claim solely on the personal representative of the deceased person’s estate.
 This person may be appointed in the deceased person’s estate plan or appointed by the court during the probate process.
 While the personal representative must file a claim, damages can be awarded to immediate family members, who include surviving spouses, children or the deceased's parents if no spouse, children or grandchildren are present.